nacular/doodle/docs/controls.md

 its value or range changes.
 Specify a range by passing a `ClosedRange` or [`ConfinedValueModel`](https://github.com/nacular/doodle/blob/master/Controls/src/commonMain/kotlin/io/nacular/doodle/controls/ConfinedRangeModel.kt#L22) in the constructor.

-ProgressBar is a specialization of ProgressIndicator, which should be used for more generalized progress display (i.e. circular)
+ProgressBar is a specialization of [`ProgressIndicator`](https://github.com/nacular/doodle/blob/master/Controls/src/commonMain/kotlin/io/nacular/doodle/controls/ProgressIndicator.kt#L11), which should be used for more generalized progress display (i.e. circular)

 ```kotlin
 val progressBar = ProgressBar() // creates a bar that ranges form 0 - 100